cdown/chrisdown.name/_posts/2026-03-17-zswap-vs-zram-when-to-use-what.md

 - zram is a compressed RAM block device with a hard capacity limit.
 When it fills, there is no automatic eviction, and the kernel has very little leverage to do anything about the situation.
 The system either OOMs or falls back to lower-priority swap.
-It only really makes sense for extremely memory constrained embedded systems or diskless setups.
+It only really makes sense for extremely memory-constrained embedded systems, diskless setups, or cases with specific security requirements around keeping private data off persistent storage.
 - **Do not run zram alongside disk swap** wherever possible.
 In such setups, zram fills fast RAM with cold, stale pages while pushing your active working set onto slow disk, making things actively worse than if you had no